Should I Get A Lawyer After A Hit-and-Run?

 Steps-to-Take-After-A-Hit-and-Run-Accident-420x280

 When police arrive, provide as many details about the accident as possible.
 Law enforcement will use your statements to locate the driver.
-They will start with the driver’s direction and can contact other officers to be on the lookout for the vehicle.
-They can also alert body shops about the vehicle’s damage.
+They will start with the driverโ€™s direction and can contact other officers to be on the lookout for the vehicle.
+They can also alert body shops about the vehicleโ€™s damage.

-While all of these steps are for protecting your claim, you should also take steps to treat your injuries.
+While all of these steps could help your claim, itโ€™s equally important to prioritize treating your injuries.
 Get medical attention from the scene if you have severe injuries.
-Catastrophic injuries will involve victims being transported from the scene to a nearby hospital or trauma center.
+Catastrophic injuries may involve victims being transported from the scene to a nearby hospital or trauma center.
 For minor or delayed injuries, see your doctor even when symptoms are not immediately present.
 Follow through with all treatments and recommendations.

-Another vital step is to get legal representation.
-You should contact a hit-and-run lawyer in California swiftly to get started.
-Arash Law will work with the police and use our resources to attempt to locate the driver.
-We will exhaust all avenues of compensation to get you what you deserve for your losses.
+Another step you can take is to get legal representation.
+Consider contacting a hit-and-run lawyer in California early on to get started with your claim, if youโ€™re eligible to file one.
+Arash Law can work with the police and use our resources to attempt to locate the driver.
+We can also help you identify all potential avenues in seeking compensation for your losses in case the driver canโ€™t be found.

 One option is to file an insurance claim with your insurer if you have uninsured motorist coverage.
 This provision in your insurance policy covers your losses if an uninsured or underinsured motorist hits you.
 You can also use these benefits if you cannot locate the fleeing motorist.

-Understanding Penalties and California Hit-and-Run Law
+Understanding Penalties And California Hit-and-Run Law

 How Hit-and-Run Victims Can Protect Themselves